Don’t live in Beautiful Art Deco Du Cane Court but want to see inside?

 https://www.instagram.com/p/BZ_k65FBaf3/?taken-at=538643648

-A History Of Du Cane Court
+A brief History of Du Cane Court

 It has featured in property programmes on television; and has benefited from a wide compass of residents and visitors, who, in the fullness of time, have spread the news about what it is like to live there.

 The building was erected between 1935 and 1938, and has pleasing curves and metal window-frames, similar to those designed by Walter Crittall to replace the wooden sash variety, – although the old frames are now being slowly replaced.
 The design also included a stylish restaurant, a bar, and a club with extensive facilities.
-Originally, there were also plans for squash courts and a children’s crèche area, as well as roof gardens.
+Originally, there were also plans for squash courts and a children’s crΓ¨che area, as well as roof gardens.
 Indeed, people remember sunbathing on the roof.
 The building has changed a lot over the years, but it still has a beautiful foyer and attractive Japanese gardens, landscaped by Seyemon Kusumoto; and, at the time of its completion, it had the distinction of being probably the largest block of privately-owned flats under one roof in Europe.
 All of the companies involved in its construction were researched for the book, and an account is given as to how this edifice – encompassing around 676 flats – reflected a period of architectural history.

-Read more at Time & Leisure
+Read more at Time & Leisure or the expanded History of Du Cane Court here.

 Big in Balham